sikaeducation/curriculum/courses/201/standards/add-interactivity/topics/js-arrays/README.md

 )
 ```

-Arrays are for storing collections of things.
+Arrays are store collections of related items.

 ## Indexing